Generation X: Political evolution

 Ipsos MORI reports that at the 1987 and 1992 general elections, the first United Kingdom general elections where significant numbers of Generation X members could vote, a plurality of 18 to 24 year olds opted for the Labour Party by a small margin.
 The polling organisation's figures suggest that in 1987, 39% of that age group voted Labour, 37% for the Conservatives and 22% for the SDP–Liberal Alliance.
 Five years later, these numbers were fairly similar at 38% Labour, 35% Conservative and 19% Liberal Democrats, a party by then formed from the previously mentioned alliance.
 Both these elections saw a fairly significant lead for the Conservatives in the popular vote among the general population.

 At the 1997 General election where Labour won a large majority of seats and a comfortable lead in the popular vote, research suggests that voters under the age of 35 were more likely to vote Labour if they turned out than the wider electorate but significantly less likely to vote than in 1992.
 Analysts suggested this may have been due to fewer differences in policies between the major parties and young people having less of a sense of affiliation with particular political parties than older generations.
 A similar trend continued at the 2001 and 2005 general elections as turnout dropped further among both the relatively young and the wider public.

 Voter turnout across the electorate began to recover from a 2001 low until the 2017 general election.
 Generation X also became more likely to vote as they entered the midlife age demographics.
 Polling suggests a plurality of their age group backed the Conservatives in 2010 and 2015 but less overwhelming than much of the older generation.
 At the 2016 EU membership referendum and 2017 general election, Generation X was split with younger members appearing to back remain and Labour and older members tending towards Leave and Conservative in a British electorate more polarised by age than ever before.
 At the 2019 general election, voting trends continued to be heavily divided by age but a plurality of younger as well as older generation X members (then 39 to 55 year olds) voted Conservative.

 Germany

 In Germany, "Generation X" is not widely used or applied.
-Instead, reference is made to "Generation Golf" in the previous West German republic, based on a novel by Florian Illies.
+Instead, reference is sometimes made to "Generation Golf" in the previous West German republic, based on a novel by Florian Illies.
 In the east, children of the "Mauerfall" or coming down of the wall.
 For former East Germans, there was adaptation, but also a sense of loss of accustomed values and structures.
 These effects turned into romantic narratives of their childhood.
 For those in the West, there was a period of discovery and exploration of what had been a forbidden land.